-Search the British Standards Online database, to see if the relevant ISO or IEC standard has been adopted as a British standard.
+Search the British Standards Online database, to see if the ISO or IEC standard you need has been adopted as a British standard.
 You can search by the standard number (e.g. ISO 21222:2020) or by the title of the standard.
 If the ISO or IEC standard has been adopted as a British standard, you should find the relevant British standard (e.g. BS ISO 21222:2020) in the list of search results.
-If there is an adopted version of the standard, you should be able to download the PDF.
+You should be able to view or download the PDF.

 European Standards (EN) are standards that have been ratified by CEN, CENELEC or ETSI.
 They have the status of a national standard in all member countries of the European Union.
 Access to the full text of all BS ENs including Eurocodes is available via the British Standards Online database

 Information about other national standards.
 Please note that full-text access is not included.

 Information about international standards.
 Please note that full-text access is not included.

 The Library does not hold copies of patents but many are freely available in full text from the patents sites listed below.
 If you cannot access a patent you require, you can request it via Inter-Library Loan.